 Estrogen creation and metabolism

-When you look up estrogen online, it is usually defined as ‘a female sex hormone’… which really tells you nothing.
-There are actually several different types of estrogen, and it is a hormone important in both males and females.
+When you look up estrogen online, it is usually defined as a female sex hormone, which is a definition that leaves out a whole lot.

 Types of estrogen: